remindmodel/pre-processing/README.md

 - Open an R session in your pre-processing folder and make sure all the packages are up-to date and your changes are loaded as well (see section "Running with local branches" for details).
 - Decide which input data files are affected by your changes using `madrat::getDependencies`.
 - Selectively create the input files that are affected by your change.
-Look up the exact function calls in `mrremind::fullREMIND.R' used to generate these files and then run them in your R session.
+Look up the exact function calls in `mrremind::fullREMIND.R` used to generate these files and then run them in your R session.
 For example:

 ```
 library(mrcommons)
 library(mrremind)
 calcOutput("DiffInvestCosts", round = 4, file = "p_inco0.cs4r")
 ```

 - If you did not change any madrat settings, this will use the caching files shared on the cluster and if nothing crashes the output file can be found in `/p/projects/rd3mod/inputdata/output_1.27`.
-- You can compare two magpie objects using the helper compareMagpieObject.
-This helper gives you In your R session, use
+- You can compare two magpie objects using the helper `piamutils::compareMagpieObject` to see how data differs due to your changes.
+In order to do so, you need a cs3r/cs4r before and after your code adjustment.
+In your R session, use

 ```
 > library(magclass)
 > library(piamutils)
-> after <- read.magpie("/path/to/new/cs[3|4]r/file/")
+> after <- read.magpie("/path/to/new/file/")
-> before <- read.magpie("/path/to/old/cs[3|4]r/file/")
+> before <- read.magpie("/path/to/old/file/")
 > compareMagpieObject(before, after)

 # Dimensions are identical (/)